FER-PUH/lectures/15/next-steps.md

   - https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/ (everybody should read this one)
 - Great reminder on why monads are great: https://philipnilsson.github.io/Badness10k/posts/2017-05-07-escaping-hell-with-monads.html
+- And of course, when you get stuck, don't forget about the PUH Discord.
+We're always happy to talk Haskell :)

 ## Using your computer efficiently
 - MIT course: https://missing.csail.mit.edu/2020/